Tanya Asim Cooper

 Tanya Asim Cooper serves as Director of the Restoration and Justice Clinic and Assistant Clinical Professor of Law.

-Professor Cooper's research focuses on domestic violence in the Christian Church.
-Together with her research colleagues, Dr. Roslyn M. Satchel (Seaver College) and Dr. Thema Bryant-Davis (Graduate School of Education and Psychology), Professor Cooper has received over $100,000 in grant funding from Pepperdine University to support their project, Domestic Violence in the American Christian Church: Current Trends & Effective Resources.
-In 2017, they hosted an inter-disciplinary conference, In Search of Sanctuary: Strengthening the Church's Response to Intimate Partner Violence.
+Professor Cooper's research focuses on intimate partner violence in the Christian Church, and she has earned several grants from Pepperdine's Community-Based Research Program and Cross-School Collaborative Research Programs.
+In 2017, Professor Cooper convened an interdisciplinary conference, In Search of Sanctuary: Strengthening the Church's Response to Intimate Partner Violence.
 In 2018, Professor Cooper received a fellowship to attend the Summer Research Institute at Harris Manchester College in the University of Oxford.

 Previously, Professor Cooper taught at the University of Alabama School of Law, where she directed the Domestic Violence Law Clinic.
 While in Alabama, she chaired a county-wide domestic violence task force, responsible for coordinating local domestic violence agencies, shelters, courts and law enforcement, and providing holistic services to victims.

 Before teaching, Professor Cooper practiced at The Children's Law Center in Washington, DC.
 She represented indigent children in abuse, neglect, adoption, guardianship, and custody cases; parents in special education, custody, housing and public benefits cases; child witnesses in civil and criminal child abuse cases; and she advocated for neglected children in juvenile delinquency and special education matters.
-She is a certified child welfare law specialist (DC & Alabama).
+She is a certified child welfare law specialist.

 Professor Cooper is an active member of the California and DC bars, and was a member of the Alabama State Bar from 2013-2015.
 She is married to Stephen Alexander Cooper, a lawyer and writer.